 Dr. Kathleen Sie

-The one-year clinical fellowship emphasizes experience in the areas of airway management; chronic ear disease including cholesteatoma; hearing loss including cochlear implant surgery; and craniofacial anomalies including palate surgery, vascular anomalies, chronic sinusitis, and head and neck tumors.
-There is an option for a second year of research training funded by our NIH training grant.
+The one-year clinical fellowship provides an in-depth education in all of these clinical areas through the extensive subspecialty clinics.
 One-year clinical fellows must publish at least one clinical project.
+There is an option for a second year of research training funded by the University of Washington NIH T-32 training grant.
 The optional second research year is dependent upon qualification for the NIH teaching grant and can be focused on the fellow's area of interest.

 For More Information

 PO Box 5371

 Seattle WA 98145-5005